Heart Failure

 Between the two ventricles is a second septum known as the interventricular septum.
 Unlike the interatrial septum, the interventricular septum is normally intact after its formation during fetal development.
 It is substantially thicker than the interatrial septum, since the ventricles generate far greater pressure when they contract.

 The septum between the atria and ventricles is known as the atrioventricular septum.
 It is marked by the presence of four openings that allow blood to move from the atria into the ventricles and from the ventricles into the pulmonary trunk and aorta.
 Located in each of these openings between the atria and ventricles is a valve, a specialized structure that ensures one-way flow of blood.
 The valves between the atria and ventricles are known generically as atrioventricular valves.
 The valves at the openings that lead to the pulmonary trunk and aorta are known generically as semilunar valves.
-The interventricular septum is visible in (Figure 3.8).
+The interventricular septum is visible in the image below.
 In this figure, the atrioventricular septum has been removed to better show the bicuspid and tricuspid valves; the interatrial septum is not visible, since its location is covered by the aorta and pulmonary trunk.
 Since these openings and valves structurally weaken the atrioventricular septum, the remaining tissue is heavily reinforced with dense connective tissue called the cardiac skeleton, or skeleton of the heart.
 It includes four rings that surround the openings between the atria and ventricles, and the openings to the pulmonary trunk and aorta, and serve as the point of attachment for the heart valves.
 The cardiac skeleton also provides an important boundary in the heart electrical conduction system.

 In this figure the top panel shows the image of the heart with the major parts labeled.
 The bottom left panel shows a photo of the heart with the surface layer peeled off.
 The images on the bottom right show detailed musculature inside the heart.

-Figure 3.8 Internal Structures of the Heart This anterior view of the heart shows the four chambers, the major vessels and their early branches, as well as the valves.
+Internal Structures of the Heart This anterior view of the heart shows the four chambers, the major vessels and their early branches, as well as the valves.
 The presence of the pulmonary trunk and aorta covers the interatrial septum, and the atrioventricular septum is cut away to show the atrioventricular valves.

 Disorders of the Heart: Heart Defects